-We hereby present the review of operations and Annual Report for Harris Technology Group Limited for the financial year ended 30 June 2022.
+We hereby present the review of operations and Annual Report for Harris Technology Group Limited for the financial year ended 30 June 2023.

-We are disappointed with the result which has been exacerbated by the taking of provisions against inventory in the light of slowing demand and the uncertain economic climate.
+We are disappointed with the result which has been exacerbated by losses incurred in reducing inventory levels in the light of the continued slowing demand and the uncertain economic climate, which has particularly affected the IT segment.